orishu/raftoral/docs/COMPARISON.md

 # Comparison: Raftoral vs. Temporal vs. DBOS

 This document provides a detailed comparison between Raftoral, Temporal, and DBOS—three systems designed for building fault-tolerant, durable workflows and stateful applications.

-Raftoral is a Rust-based library embedding Raft consensus for decentralized orchestration.
-Temporal is a mature workflow orchestration platform using event sourcing.
-DBOS is a database-oriented system for durable execution with minimal code changes.
+**All three systems are designed for long-running services**, not serverless/FaaS deployments (like AWS Lambda).
+Workflows execute continuously and maintain state across hours, days, or even months, which requires persistent runtime processes.

+The key differentiator is **infrastructure requirements**:
+- **Raftoral**: Embedded orchestration (no separate infrastructure)
+- **Temporal**: Separate orchestrator cluster + database cluster
+- **DBOS**: Requires database cluster for state persistence

 The comparison covers key aspects such as overview, architecture, language support, fault tolerance, state management, scalability, complexity/ease of use, use cases, pros/cons, and when to choose each.
 Data is based on official documentation and project descriptions as of October 2025.

 ## Overview

 - **Raftoral**: A pure Rust library for fault-tolerant, distributed workflows using embedded Raft consensus.
-It eliminates external infrastructure by running workflows peer-to-peer across application nodes, focusing on simplicity and dynamic scaling.
-Inspired by Temporal but designed to be lighter, with no dedicated servers or databases.
+Orchestration runs inside your application processes via peer-to-peer coordination, eliminating separate infrastructure.
+Inspired by Temporal but designed with no dedicated orchestrator servers or databases.
 - **Temporal**: An open-source platform for orchestrating durable workflow executions that survive failures.
-It allows developers to write code as if failures don't exist, handling retries, state persistence, and long-running processes automatically.
+Requires deploying a Temporal Server cluster and backend database (Cassandra, MySQL, or PostgreSQL).
+Workers run in your services and communicate with the central server for orchestration.
 - **DBOS**: A database-oriented system for building reliable, stateful applications and workflows.
-It uses annotations to make existing code durable, backed by a database for execution state, emphasizing ease of addition to legacy code without rearchitecting.
+Uses annotations to make existing code durable, backed by PostgreSQL for execution state.
+Requires database infrastructure but no separate orchestrator servers.

 ## Architecture